stephen-polgar/InfiniTimeNext/doc/code/Apps.md

 ## Apps and watch faces initialization

-Apps are created by `DisplayApp` in `DisplayApp::LoadScreen()`.
+The UI of the current app are loaded by `DisplayApp` in `DisplayApp::loadScreen()`.
-This method simply call the creates an instance of the class that corresponds to the app specified in parameters.
+This method simply call the Screen::Load() method.

 The constructor of **system** apps is called directly.
 If the application is a **user** app, the corresponding `AppDescription` is first retrieved from `userApps`